douglassimonsen/redshift_upload/README.md

 --9) Reuploads dependent views (if complete refresh) --10) Records the upload
 11) Create a topological ordering for the views to be reinstantiated
+12) Make the varchar length closer to the actual max string length
+13) Create a better locking functions
+14) Lock around editing the varchar columns as well